rmetzler/articles/package_managers.md

   :main leiningen.web)
 ```

 Defining a dependency fits here into 1 line.
-And "GroupId" is not required for clojure packages!
+And "GroupId" is not required for Clojure packages!
 [Leiningen](http://leiningen.org/) is using 2 sources for the dependency resolution.

-First of all [clojars.org](https://clojars.org/), which is a simple version of a maven repository.
-The 2nd source is the [central maven repository](http://search.maven.org/).
-Dependencies in `project.clj` defined without a "GroupId" are resolved from clojars.org.
-The long dependency definitions with "GroupId" are resolved from search.maven.org.
+- For dependencies with GroupId it uses the [central maven repository](http://search.maven.org/).
+- For dependencies without a GroupId it uses [clojars.org](https://clojars.org/), which is a maven repository, as well.

 The dependencies in a `project.clj` file can be explicitly fetched with this command: